introlab/ros_for_ios/README.md

 External libraries
 ------------------

-!!
-The first step before build the ROS tree is to get an iOS framework of these two libraries !!
+*The first step before build the ROS tree is to get an iOS framework of these two libraries*

 * Boost is already available for iOS :
 The script will download the latest version of Boost for your iOS SDK.
 (To configure the script set BOOST_LIBS, IPHONE_SDKVERSION and OSX_SDKVERSION)

-	- git://gitorious.org/~galbraithjoseph/boostoniphone/galbraithjosephs-boostoniphone.git
+	git://gitorious.org/~galbraithjoseph/boostoniphone/galbraithjosephs-boostoniphone.git
 	OR
-	- git://gitorious.org/~d16/boostoniphone/d16s-boost-iphone.git
+	git://gitorious.org/~d16/boostoniphone/d16s-boost-iphone.git

 * log4cxx is not available for iOS and depends of the APR library (Apache runtime library), and more precisely apr and apr-utils.

 	git clone https://github.com/Ronan0912/ros_for_ios.git

-	Move to log4cxx directory
+	Move to the "log4cxx" directory
 	Run the script build.sh

 An log4cxx.framework is now available for the ios arm7, arm7s and simulator in